s22su/smoking-game/README.md

 **NB!
 Level 2 is more difficult than level 1.
 So before saying that this game is too easy try to win level 2. :)**

+**NB2!
+Game was developed in no-sleep-fast-mode so there is definitely some code that should be rewritten!**

 # Technology & resources
 Almost all sprites used in the game are drawn by me and PSD files are attached.
 Sounds are recorded and edited by me.
 List of stuff that I "borrowed" from others: